Have you seen Red sesbania?

 © John Byrd Creative Commons

 Native to South America, red sesbania is a deciduous shrub or tree with many slender branches.
 It is a poisonous plant that forms dense infestations along waterways.
-Red sesbania is a serious weed in South Africa, and has also been reported in Lesotho and Zimbabwe.
+Red sesbania is a serious invasive plant in South Africa, and has also been reported in Lesotho and Zimbabwe.

 Red sesbania has not yet been found in Queensland.
-It has the potential to become a serious pest if introduced and planted in gardens here.
+It has the potential to become a serious problem if introduced and planted in gardens in Queensland.

 - Deciduous shrub or tree up to 4m tall with many slender branches and distinctive winged seed pods.

 - Flowers are bright red in hanging clusters 20mm long.

 - Leaves are dark green, 100–200mm long, ending in tiny, pointed tips.